 Jim Burnley focuses his practice on government relations and regulatory and legislative affairs, with a concentration in transportation matters.
 Jim served as the U.S. secretary of transportation from 1987 to 1989 and is one of the nation's foremost authorities on transportation law and policy.
 He also served as deputy secretary of transportation from 1983 to 1987 and was general counsel of the Department in 1983.
 Prior to his years with the USDOT, Jim served as associate deputy attorney general for the Justice Department and as director of the VISTA Program in the early 1980s.

 Jim represents a wide array of transportation clients.
+He often represents clients before the Department of Transportation, including the Federal Aviation Administration (FAA), National Highway Traffic Safety Administration (NHTSA), the Federal Transit Administration (FTA), and other offices in the department.
 Public policy issues in which he has been engaged include the continuing debate over public-private partnerships; climate change, including cap and trade proposals; the licensing of a privately financed multi-billion-dollar offshore LNG port; the impact of the volatility in petroleum prices on the airline and trucking industries; and statutory changes to increase trucking productivity.

 With respect to efforts to attract private equity to U.S. transportation infrastructure, he advises clients on how to protect their legitimate interests while seeking transactions that are politically realistic.
 He also has extensive experience in more traditional publicly financed projects.
 For example, he co-chaired the coalition that successfully lobbied for the more than $2 billion required to replace the Wilson Bridge, which is a part of the Washington, DC Beltway.